tannerdolby/tannerdolby.com/src/writing/11ty-iterate-global-data.md

 ```
 {% endraw %}

-Now that everything is setup, build with `eleventy` and then serve locally using `eleventy --serve`.
+Now that everything is setup, build with `eleventy` and then serve the app locally using `eleventy --serve`.
 The employee grid should look like this:

 {% respimg
    src="profile-grid-demo.png",